HasnainSolangi/GIAIC/100-Days-of-Coding-Challenge/README.md

 ## 🎯 Challenge Objective

 Are you ready to accept the challenge?
-Join us on this journey as we commit to dedicating a portion of our daily routine to coding for the next 100 days.
-With a focus on JavaScript/TypeScript, we aim to deepen our understanding and become proficient developers.
+Join me on this journey as I commit to dedicating a portion of my daily routine to coding for the next 100 days.
+With a focus on JavaScript/TypeScript, I aim to deepen my understanding and become a proficient developer.

 ## How to Participate